Stringy/Tinker/idea.md

 - Livestock, including moving them around with the group.

 - Detail.
 Like DF & Project Zomboid.
 Maybe not quite that detailed.
 But detailed.

+- Probably need to learn 2D art.
+Make some of my own resources.